Do you remember Jimmy Altieri from Season One of The Sopranos?

 Tony wraps up his and Jimmy’s powwow in the basement and offers him some lasagna.

-Jimmy passes (another dead giveaway; Jimmy is a fat fuck) and tells Tony that he has some collections to make from people late on payments.
+Jimmy passes (another dead giveaway; Jimmy is a fat fuck) and tells Tony he has some collections to make from people late on payments.

 “I gotta make sure they see my face, so otherwise, they think they’re off the hook.”